jcoliz/AzDeploy.Bicep/Compute/README.md

 Please provide securestring value for 'adminPassword' (? for help):
 ```

 Creating Arm VMs can be flaky.
-If it takes more than 5 minutes, cancel the deployment,
+If the deployment takes more than 5 minutes, cancel the deployment,
 delete the Resource Group, create another one with a new name, and try deploying
 again.